top of page

 Important Notice for Volunteers Heading to Asheville:

 Only those signed up should go to Asheville.
 Do not travel to emergency areas unless registered.
 Volunteers who are already signed up will receive detailed instructions and assignments.
-Please ensure you have filled out the necessary forms and are prepared for the conditions on the ground. â€‹
+Please ensure you have filled out the necessary forms and are prepared for the conditions on the ground.

 Volunteer Training:

-A special training session on Safe Infant Feeding was recorded.
+The training session on Safe Infant Feeding was recorded.
 This training is vital for those planning to assist on the ground or remotely during the hurricane recovery.
 A link to the recording will be provided with volunteer information.
 Volunteers should view the recording before checking in on their scheduled volunteer day and time.

 Volunteer Communication:

-A new Google group has been created to keep volunteers informed about the hurricane relief efforts.
+A Google group has been created to keep volunteers informed about the hurricane relief efforts.
 This will be our primary communication hub.
+Email ncbfc@breastfeedingcommunities.org if you want be added to the list.
+It means 10 emails per day.
+We suggest enabling digest emails for easier tracking. â€‹

 Immediate Needs